-Our production activities are focused on two natural gas fields – one offshore and one onshore.
+Our production activities are focused on two natural gas fields – the offshore Chuchupa Field and the onshore Ballerna Field.

 Chevron also is among Colombia’s leading suppliers of fuel and lubricants, through our subsidiary Chevron Petroleum Company, and we produce lubricants, coolants and greases locally and market them under the Chevron® brand.
 We also operate a network of Texaco® service stations and are a major supplier at the Bogotá and San Andrés airports.

 As an active member of the community, we support programs related to economic development, education and health.